Commission to visit parks on closing list

-Augusta, Ga (WJB) Freshly mowed Bedford Heights Park is on the list to tour on Thursday, it’s also on the list as a recommendation for the city to walk away from.
+Augusta, Ga (WJBF) – Freshly mowed Bedford Heights Park is on the list to tour on Thursday, it’s also on the list as a recommendation for the city to walk away from.

 It was these visitors and not commissioners at Hickman Park, but commissioners are planning to visit Hickman Park Thursday, because the park is on the list to be closed.